-A Drive through Jordan; Dead Sea, Wadi Rum & Aqaba
+2 Days Solo Trip Guide to Dead Sea, Wadi Rum & Aqaba in Jordan

 Check my Insta stories here for live commentary.

 After 2 days in Amman, it was time to head south to see the beauty of the desert and Petra.
 I had booked my accommodation near both places and wanted to stay the night there, finally driving down all the way south to Aqaba and then crossing into Israel.
 The plan was to do all this in 2 and a half days.

 Read my country guide about Jordan to find answers to all your questions for a comfortable trip.

 There was an option to do an inland boring Highway route that goes directly to Petra from Amman and takes 3-4 hours but I opted to go through the slightly longer route that goes next to the Dead Sea then through Wadi Mujib going inland to finally arrive in Petra.
 I stayed the night there and after seeing Petra the next day, spent the night there and headed to Wadi Rum via the desert Highway.
 I spent the night there is a desert camp and after taking the sunrise tour next morning headed to Aqaba where I returned the car and headed to Israeli border (not without a dip in the sea though).

 Renting a Car in Jordan wasn’t my first option because I got my license just a year ago.
 I’d driven in a few places but never on highways.
 The cost of hiring a car with a driver for 2 days was ridiculously high and tours didn’t give me the flexibility I wanted so I opted for an Avis small car (Spark) and I was told to pick it up same day.